 Rottweilers are a well-known and popular breed with striking features and a long, noble history of service and friendship with mankind.
 Despite this, there is still a lot of misconception surrounding this beautiful breed.

 Are they the vicious animals people say they are?
 What were they first bred for?
 And do they have webbed feet or not?
 Read on below to find out the answers and see how they relate to each other and the history of this noble breed.

 Do Rottweilers Have Webbed Feet?

-The breed standard for Rottweilers doesn’t include webbed feet.
-Rottweilers can have some webbing between their toes, but this is generally the result of being crossed with another breed more suited for the water like Labradors or Newfoundlands.
+The short answer is no. Rottweilers do not have webbed feet.
+Rottweilers should have round, compact feet with well-arched toes and thick pads.
+However, some Rottweilers can have some webbing between their toes, but this is generally the result of being crossed with another breed more suited for the water, like Labradors or Newfoundlands.

-Webbing on a dog’s feet is an interesting trait.
+Webbing on a dog’s feet is an exciting trait.
 Technically, all dogs (and even humans) have webbing to some extent.

-The extensive webbing that can give a duck-like appearance, though, is generally only present in dogs that were bred specifically to work in water.
+The extensive webbing that can give a duck-like appearance is generally only present in dogs that are explicitly bred to work in water.